mably/ln-dice/README.md

-# Slack tipping bot using LN for payments
+# Dice gambling service using LN for payments

 ## Installation